Pretomanid

 Pretomanid is an antibiotic medication used for the treatment of multi-drug-resistant tuberculosis affecting the lungs.
 It is generally used together with bedaquiline and linezolid.
 It is taken by mouth.

 The most common side effects include nerve damage, acne, vomiting, headache, low blood sugar, diarrhea, and liver inflammation.
 It is in the nitroimidazole class of medications.

 Pretomanid was approved for medical use in the United States in August 2019, and in the European Union in July 2020.
 Pretomanid was developed by TB Alliance.
-The U.S. Food and Drug Administration (FDA) considers it to be a first-in-class medication.
+The US Food and Drug Administration (FDA) considers it to be a first-in-class medication.
+It is on the World Health Organization's List of Essential Medicines.

 Medical uses

-Pretomanid is indicated in combination with bedaquiline and linezolid, in adults, for the treatment of pulmonary extensively drug resistant (XDR), or treatment-intolerant or nonresponsive multidrug-resistant (MDR) tuberculosis (TB).
+Pretomanid is indicated in combination with bedaquiline and linezolid, in adults, for the treatment of pulmonary extensively drug resistant, or treatment-intolerant or nonresponsive multidrug-resistant tuberculosis.

+Mechanism of action

+Pretomanid is activated in the mycobacterium by deazaflavin-dependent nitroreductase (Ddn), an enzyme which uses dihydro-F420 (reduced form), into nitric oxide and a highly reactive metabolite.
+This metabolite attacks the synthesis enzyme DprE2, which is important for the synthesis of cell wall arabinogalactan, to which mycolic acid would be attached.
+This mechanism is shared with delamanid.
+Clinical isolates resistant to this drug tend to have mutations in the biosynthetic pathway for Coenzyme F420.

 History

-Pretomanid is the generic, nonproprietary name for the novel anti-bacterial drug compound formerly called PA-824.
-Pretomanid is referred to as "Pa" in regimen abbreviations, such as BPaL.
-The "preto" part of the compound's name honors Pretoria, South Africa, the home of a TB Alliance clinical development office where much of the drug's development took place, while the "-manid" stem designates compounds with similar chemical structures.
-This class of drug is variously referred to as nitroimidazoles or nitroimidazooxazines.
 Development of this compound was initiated because of the urgent need for new antibacterial drugs effective against resistant strains of tuberculosis.
 Also, current anti-TB drugs are mainly effective against replicating and metabolically active bacteria, creating a need for drugs effective against persisting or latent bacterial infections as often occur in patients with tuberculosis.